coyoapp/iOS-CodeChallenge/README.md

 * Error scenarios should be taken into consideration and it should be easy to add them, even if you don't explicitly handle them.
 * Although UI and UX are important, we are more concerned in this demo with your thought process and with how you architect your application.
 Your demo should take into consideration features that might be added in the future.
 * You can use any third-party libraries you wish, but be prepared to justify why you did so (don't forget that we want to evaluate **YOUR** skills).
 If so, please use a dependency manager.
 * Keep in mind you're developing an app to be used over cellular data.
-Would be nice if you provide a way save the user's data plan.
+Would be nice if you provide a way to save the user's data plan.
 * **Be consistent in your code**.
 We advise using something like [GitHub's Swift style guide](https://github.com/github/swift-style-guide) while doing the demo.
 It's absolutely fine to use any other style, as long as you are consistent.
 * You must provide a `COMMENTS.md` file at the root of your repository, explaining:
     * Main architecture decisions you've made and a quick explanation of why.